-Provision of adequate first aid cover is a requirement of your public liability insurance cover and the Licensing Act 2003.
 The cover required depends on a number of factors that include the activity, location and the number of people you expect to attend.

-- The first aiders will require their own casualty treatment facility (e.g. make sure you plan a separate tent / location for this). - Don't rely on having a local person who knows first aid because of his or her job there are regulations covering the competence and validity of providing cover for public events. - If you're planning a major event then you need to discuss your requirements with the Wels Ambulance Service NHS Trust as soon as possible. - The first aid post should be located so that the Ambulance Service needs to evacuate a casualty they can do so without causing conflict between vehicles and pedestrians. - The first aid post should be clearly identifiable to the public this should be provided with a supply of running hot and cold water.
-If this is not possible provide adequate fresh clean water in containers. - This should also be provided with a supply of drinking water over a sink or hand wash basin suitable receptacle. - It must be accessible at ground level and have a doorway large enough to allow access for an ambulance stretcher and wheelchair. - It must be of adequate size for the anticipated number of casualties and readily accessible for the admission of casualties and ambulance crews. - The post should be maintained in a clean and hygienic condition, free from dust and with adequate heating, lighting and ventilation. - It must be designated as a no smoking area. - Specific arrangements for the disposal of clinical waste must be planned, special "Bio Hazard" containers for the disposal of 'sharp' or appropriately marked 'yellow bags' for the disposal of dressings or other contaminated materials will be required. suitable arrangements must also exist for the non-clinical waste at medical facilities.
+- The first aiders will require their own casualty treatment facility (e.g. make sure you plan a separate tent / location for this). - Don't rely on having a local person who knows first aid because of his or her job there are regulations covering the competence and validity of providing cover for public events. - If you're planning a major event then you need to discuss your requirements with the Welsh Ambulance Service NHS Trust as soon as possible. - The first aid post should be located so that the Ambulance Service needs to evacuate a casualty they can do so without causing conflict between vehicles and pedestrians. - The first aid post should be clearly identifiable to the public this should be provided with a supply of running hot and cold water.
+If this is not possible provide adequate fresh clean water in containers. - This should also be provided with a supply of drinking water over a sink or hand wash basin suitable receptacle. - It must be accessible at ground level and have a doorway large enough to allow access for an ambulance stretcher and wheelchair. - It must be of adequate size for the anticipated number of casualties and readily accessible for the admission of casualties and ambulance crews. - The post should be maintained in a clean and hygienic condition, free from dust and with adequate heating, lighting and ventilation. - It must be designated as a no smoking area. - Specific arrangements for the disposal of clinical waste must be planned, special "Bio Hazard" containers for the disposal of 'sharp' or appropriately marked 'yellow bags' for the disposal of dressings or other contaminated materials will be required.
+Suitable arrangements must also exist for the non-clinical waste at medical facilities.

 The Welsh Ambulance Service NHS Trust will be happy to advise you with the requirements you may need to run your event safely and within the guidance recommended by the safety guide published by the Health and Safety Executive.
-If you have any queries please contact them via e-mail at the address: amb_northemergencyplanning@wales.nhs.uk
+If you have any queries please contact them via e-mail at the address: amb\northemergencyplanning@wales.nhs.uk

-If your event is relatively small, you could discuss the matter with the Red Cross or St John's Ambulance to assist you.
+If your event is relatively small, you could discuss the matter with the British Red Cross or St John's Ambulance.
 They can advise you on the cover required and the cost.